 There will be 2 open tryouts held for each team starting in late October through mid December depending on the team.
-In order to try out, you must register your child (see links above) to join the spring select player pool.
+In order to try out, you must register your child (see links above) to join the Select player pool.

 Details for tryout dates, times, locations and expectations will be sent to the pool of interested players.
 Your player must submit the online form no later than the day before the last tryout session to be eligible to tryout for a team, but please submit earlier as this is the group that will receive the information.
 Walk-ons will not be accepted at the last tryout.

-Q – Will the kids who made a spring select team last year be guaranteed a spot this spring?
+Q – Will the kids who made a Select team last year be guaranteed a spot this season?

 A – Not necessarily.
 Tryouts are open to all and all kids who express interest need a fair shot to make the team.
 In the end the best players will be selected.
-Players who did play on a select team last spring had a great opportunity to improve their skills and thus, should be better players.
+Players who did play on a Select team last season had a great opportunity to improve their skills and thus, should be better players.